arturgontijo/ethereum-org-website/src/content/learn/erc-20.md

 event Approval(address indexed _owner, address indexed _spender, uint256 _value)
 ```

-- TODO: What's an example?
+- TODO: What's an example or examples?
 - TODO: How can I use one in a dapp or smart contract?
 - TODO: What's an example?